5th Street Bridge FAQs

 The project team has worked to reduce impacts to the community where possible; however, due to the nature of the work, some impacts are unavoidable.

-Winter construction would have presented additional challenges to the construction process.
-This work must be scheduled during the warmer, drier months.
+Winter construction presents additional challenges to the construction process.
+Ideal weather conditions for new paint and concrete is during the warmer, drier months.

 When was the decision made to rehabilitate the 5th Street Bridge?

 On Monday, June 24, 2019, City Council directed staff to proceed with next steps towards rehabilitating the bridge, as well as widened cantilevered pathways to improve cycling and pedestrian access.

 On February 3, 2020, following review of advanced design for construction staging and scheduling, options for pedestrian and cyclist connectivity, and stakeholder and public engagement, City Council directed staff to remove the cantilever option from the bridge design, and direct resources for improving connectivity for pedestrians and cyclists across the Courtenay River through a dedicated 6th Street pedestrian and cyclist bridge.
 Learn more about the 6th Street Bridge Project

 How will the waterway below the bridge be protected during the work?